Robin Edmundson signature

 • 2019 ‘Turquoise Barn & Bales’: Accepted, AquaVenture, Kentucky Watercolor Society, Juried Member Exhibit.

 • 2019 June 14 - July 15.
-Solo show.
+Solo exhibit.
 Robin Edmundson: Rurification.
 The Gaslight Art Colony.
 Marshall, Illinois.

 • 2018 'Linton Barn', Award: Merit Award, Good Ole Summertime, Hoosier Salon Juried Member Competition.